noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 conversation, I exchanged some idle talks with Orchid while waiting for the four of them to settle down.
 Orchid was just like a prince straight out of anime, an ikemen with a refreshing and good personality...
 What the heck is with his popularity factor that doesn’t show any opening...
-Is he a riajuu?
-He’s a riajuu, right?!
+Is he a normie?
+He’s a normie, right?!
 Alright, then you can go expl...
 Ah, no...
-I guess I’m also one of the riajuus now since I got the affection of a certain ridiculously beautiful girl with the name of Isis-san...
+I guess I’m also one of the normies now since I got the affection of a certain ridiculously beautiful girl with the name of Isis-san...

 After chatting with Orchid-san for a while, Lilia-san seems to have finally